1031-Systems/1031_Delivery/docs/Help.md

 + Fit to All Data - Fit all audio and channel data to the current window width.
 This essentially undoes all zooming.
 + Fit to Audio - Fit the audio to the current window width, hiding any part of the channel data outside the timespan of the audio.
++ Fit to Time Range - Fit the full time range specified in the animation metadata to the window.
 + Show All Channels - Make all channels visible within the window.
 This may make the channel panes microscopically small.
 + Select Viewed Channels - Brings up a selection widget for selecting channels to be visible or hidden.
 + Show Audio - Controls the display of audio channels.